h5md/h5md/h5md.rst

   There is the need to store topology for rigid bodies, elastic networks or proteins.
 The topology may be a connectivity table, contain bond lengths, ...

-* Macroscopic variables

-  These are variables that are computed during a simulation.

 * Simulation parameters

   Box size, time step, used force field, per species mass, ...